 Individual therapy will typically include cognitive behavior therapy (CBT).
 This revolves around encouraging people to identify and challenge unhealthy thinking and behavior patterns.
 Medication may also be used alongside individual therapy to help manage symptoms.
 And although families are not the root cause of bulimia nervosa, they do play a vital role in supporting the whole process.

 If you are worried about your teen and their mental health, contact us today to see how we can support you and your loved one throughout the recovery process.
-We are here to help.
+We are here to provide life-saving treatment for youth struggling with eating disorders.